 The main goal of this loan is to offer people a chance to buy a single-family home.
 The loan does not offer financing for large farming operations or a home that includes a large amount of acreage.
 The maximum amount of acreage available to be financed with a home purchase is 5 acres.

-Along with single-family homes, a condo that is located in a designated rural area is also allowed.
-Townhomes can also be purchased with the Illinois rural development loan program.
+Along with single-family housing, a condo that is located in a designated rural area is also allowed.
+Townhomes can also be purchased with the Illinois Rural Development Program.

 Required Occupancy

-In order to be eligible for this mortgage, the borrower(s) must plan to live in the property as their primary home.
+To be eligible for this program, the borrower(s) must plan to live in the property as their primary home.

 The rural development program is not available for vacation homes or rental properties.